 Really think about it.
 Do you want your team to agree to things they can’t actually achieve and ignore problems that need to be dealt with until they explode?
 Or do you want to harness your team’s critical thinking and address issues in reality before they trip you up?

-For example: You make a change during a stressful project without giving your team time to think about what they might need to meet the change, set tight timelines, with limited resources etc. Then add that the situation is high-stakes, so you apply more pressure—and then your team makes an agreement they are unable to achieve.
+You make a change during a stressful project without giving your team time to think about what they might need to meet the change, set tight timelines, with limited resources etc. Then add that the situation is high-stakes, so you apply more pressure—and then your team makes an agreement they are unable to achieve.
 This leaves your project missing the mark.
 Issues previously ignored are now clearly on the surface in a way that can’t be ignored, but in the time, they were not addressed the damage is done.
 Now you are way off your timeline, and it takes a huge pivot to get things back on track.
-Costing you more money while threating the success of other projects.
+Costing you more money while threatening the success of other projects.
 Things can snowball fast.

 To become a pro-level, your team needs to have an environment where they have the safety to make agreements they can keep, raise issues early and renegotiate agreements as needed.